ChenLiu-1996/DiffusionSpectralEntropy/README.md

 ## News
-[Sep 2023] Under review at IEEE ICASSP-OJSP.
+[Sep 2023] Additional experiments for a new submission.

 [June 2023] A **non-archival** version is accepted to the [TAG-ML Workshop](https://icml.cc/virtual/2023/workshop/21480) @ **ICML 2023**. [[PDF]](https://openreview.net/pdf?id=DQW3ilre3Q)

 ## Overview